tensorflow/docs/site/en/install/pip.md

 Then, install TensorFlow with pip.

-Note: Do not install with conda.
-It may not have the latest stable version.
-We recommend using pip since TensorFlow is only officially released to PyPI.
+Note: Do not install with conda because it may not have the latest stable version.
+It's recommended to use pip because TensorFlow is only officially released to PyPI.

 ```bash